nnellans/bicep-guide/README.md

 - If you have several resources, all with the same condition for deployment, consider using Bicep Modules.
 You can create a Module that deploys all the resources, and then put a condition on the module declaration in your main Bicep file.

 # Loops
-To deploy more than one instance of an item, add the `for` expression
+- To deploy more than one instance of an item, add the `for` expression

-Loops are supported on: Variables, Resources, Modules, Properties, Outputs
+- Loops are supported on: Variables, Resources, Modules, Properties, Outputs

-Optionally, you can use the `batchSize` decorator to specify how many can be created at one time
+- Optionally, you can use the `@batchSize()` decorator to specify how many can be created at one time

 Example 1: Integer Index